-Non-Investment Grade Bonds are those securities (commonly referred to as “high yield” or “junk” bonds) rated below BBB- by two or more credit ratings agencies.
+Non-Investment Grade Bonds are those securities (commonly referred to as “high yield” or “junk” bonds) rated BB+ and below.

 Portfolio turnover is a measure of how much buying and selling of securities a portfolio does during a particular period.
 A turnover of 100 percent means the portfolio has sold the equivalent of every security in its portfolio and replaced it with something else over a set period.

 A redemption fee is a fee charged to an investor when shares are sold from a fund.
 This fee will be charged by the fund company and then added back to the fund.